Huertas97/SentEval/README.md

 # Modifications

 This is the forked SentEval repository used to evaluate multilingual models from [Sentence-Transformers](https://www.sbert.net/index.html).
-To the original repository scripts, Google Colab notebooks and PCA fitted models have been added.
+To the original repository, scripts, Google Colab notebooks and PCA fitted models have been added.

 The scripts added can be found in `examples` folder along with the original scritps from SentEval.
 These scripts are: `transformer_models.py` `ensemble.py` `ensemble_dim_reduc.py`.
-These scripts are used to evalaute general Transformer-based models (i.e, BERT-base, RoBERTa-base), ensemble of multilingual models and ensemble multilingual models with a dimensionality reduction applied, respectively.
+These scripts are used to evaluate general Transformer-based models (i.e, BERT-base, RoBERTa-base), ensemble of multilingual models and ensemble of multilingual models with a dimensionality reduction applied, respectively.
 More details are available in the help documentation.

-For the shake of explainability, examples of usage for each scripts described above can be found in `notebooks` folder.
-There is no need to run the code locally as they can be run remotely in Google Colab servers.
+For the shake of explainability, examples of usage for each script described above can be found in `notebooks` folder.
+There is no need to run the code locally as they can be run remotely in Google Colab servers (a link is provided at the begginning of the notebook).

 # SentEval: evaluation toolkit for sentence embeddings